SimplyAditya/aiChatbot/README.md

-Here's a template for your README file, including a section to add a video from your PC:

----

 # AI Chat Bot with Light/Dark Theme and Animations

 This is a React-based AI chatbot that integrates Markdown formatting and allows users to switch between light and dark themes.
 It also includes typing animations and user-friendly interface elements.